vorgestern/LuaFPP/Readme.md

-# Purpose
+# Purpose & Status
-Expose the functions and types of C++ std::filesystem to Lua scripts.<br/>
+    pretty solid         Expose the functions and types of C++ std::filesystem to Lua scripts. ok                   Provide source with zero config and zero #ifdef.
-Provide source with zero config and zero #ifdef.
+                         (#ifdef for Windows DLL-export does not count.)

 # Examples